jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **Research Step Execution Pattern:**
 The research phase follows a specific sequential execution pattern:
-- **Sequential Processing**: Research steps are executed one at a time, not in parallel
+- **Sequential Research Execution**: Research steps are executed one at a time, not in parallel, to respect API rate limits
 - **Step-by-Step Evaluation**: Each research step receives individual critic evaluation
 - **State Isolation**: Each research step uses unique step_id (0, 1, 2, etc.) for state isolation
 - **Message Routing**: Messages are filtered by step_id to route to correct research step